r23/MyOOS/tracking/piwik/misc/log-analytics/README.md

 The script will import all standard web server log files, and some files with non-standard formats.
 The following log formats are supported:
- * all default log formats for: Nginx, Apache, IIS
+ * all default log formats for: Nginx, Apache, IIS, Tomcat
  * all log formats commonly used such as: NCSA Common log format, Extended log format, W3C Extended log files, Nginx JSON
  * log files of some popular Cloud Saas services: Amazon CloudFront logs, Amazon S3 logs
  * streaming media server log files such as: Icecast